negiiirah/Literature-Review-On-Digitalization-Of-Conveyor-Belt/README.md

 -item Gravity Conveyor:

 Simple yet efficient, gravity conveyors rely on the natural force of gravity to move products.
 They require a slight incline to facilitate movement.
 Ideal for applications where electrical power is unavailable or unnecessary, they are commonly used in warehousing, material handling, and packaging operations.
 Their simplicity results in low maintenance and operational costs.
-Variants include skatewheel conveyors and gravity roller conveyors, the latter being better suited for heavier loads.
+Variants include skatewheel conveyors and gravity roller conveyors, the latter being better suited for heavier loads.[3]

 -item Slat Conveyor:

 Slat conveyors consist of slats attached to a double-strand chain.
 A durable solution, they are particularly suitable for heavy-duty applications involving the transport of large and heavy items, such as automotive frames, industrial containers, or pallets.
 Because of their robust design, slat conveyors are often used in harsh environments, including foundries, steel mills, and recycling plants.
-Their flat surface allows for the transportation of items that might get caught or damaged in other types of conveyors.
+Their flat surface allows for the transportation of items that might get caught or damaged in other types of conveyors.[3]

 -item Pneumatic/Vacuum Conveyor:

 Utilizing air pressure or vacuum, these systems can move materials through tubes or ducts, making them ideal for transporting lightweight materials, powders, and granules.
-Pneumatic conveyors offer a high level of flexibility in routing, can be completely enclosed to contain dust and contaminants, and are suitable for food processing, pharmaceuticals, and chemical industries where cleanliness and cross-contamination are concerns.
+Pneumatic conveyors offer a high level of flexibility in routing, can be completely enclosed to contain dust and contaminants, and are suitable for food processing, pharmaceuticals, and chemical industries where cleanliness and cross-contamination are concerns.[3]

 -item Roller Conveyor:

 Comprising rollers mounted in frames, these conveyors are flexible and adaptable to various applications.
 They can be powered for consistent movement or unpowered (gravity-fed) for manual or gravity-assisted transport.
 Roller conveyors are particularly useful in packaging, manufacturing, and distribution facilities for moving boxes, pallets, and trays.
-The spacing of rollers can be adjusted to accommodate different product sizes, and curves can be incorporated to change the direction of travel.
+The spacing of rollers can be adjusted to accommodate different product sizes, and curves can be incorporated to change the direction of travel.[3]

 -item Overhead Conveyor:

 These systems take advantage of vertical space by hanging products from a conveyor mounted overhead.
 This type of conveyor is perfect for transporting items through areas where floor space is limited or needs to be kept clear for safety reasons.
-Overhead conveyors are often used in paint shops, dry cleaners, and assembly lines, allowing products to move through production processes such as washing, drying, painting, or cooling without interruption.
+Overhead conveyors are often used in paint shops, dry cleaners, and assembly lines, allowing products to move through production processes such as washing, drying, painting, or cooling without interruption.[3]

 -item Screw Conveyor:

 Also known as auger conveyors, screw conveyors use a helical screw element that rotates within a tube or trough to move granular or loose material.
 They are especially useful for moving materials vertically and can handle a variety of product types, including wet, dry, sticky, or sludgy substances.
-Screw conveyors are commonly found in agriculture, manufacturing, and material handling industries for applications such as feeding, mixing, batching, and grinding.
+Screw conveyors are commonly found in agriculture, manufacturing, and material handling industries for applications such as feeding, mixing, batching, and grinding.[3]

 -item Chain Conveyor:

 Chain conveyors are designed to transport heavy loads using a series of pendants attached to a continuous chain.
 These conveyors can handle pallets, large containers, and other heavy or bulky items, making them a staple in automotive assembly lines, heavy manufacturing, and industrial applications.
 The design allows for multidirectional movement, including vertical lifts and turns, providing flexibility in configuring the production layout.[3]

 Each conveyor type has its own set of advantages, making them suitable for a wide range of industrial applications.
-The selection of the appropriate conveyor system depends on the specific needs of the operation, including the type of material to be transported, the environment in which the conveyor will operate, and the desired efficiency and productivity outcomes.\cite{BajiPatil2023Conveyor}
+The selection of the appropriate conveyor system depends on the specific needs of the operation, including the type of material to be transported, the environment in which the conveyor will operate, and the desired efficiency and productivity outcomes.[3]

-\section{types of conveyor Belt }